Connect the identity router to the Cloud Administration Console to enable administrators to publish configuration changes to the identity router.

 - Obtain the Registration Code and Authentication Service Domain displayed when you added the identity router in the Cloud Administration Console.

-Refer to your Quick Setup Guide for the management interface IP address.
+See your Quick Setup Guide for the identity router IP address.

 (Optional) If you want to configure a proxy server to handle traffic between the identity router and the Cloud Authentication Service, enter the proxy server details.